 - Listen to podcasts like Intersectionality Matters! hosted by Kimberlé Crenshaw, 1619 (from The New York Times), and About Race.

 - Follow the Antiracism Center on Twitter for real-time updates, and Shaun King on Instagram/Twitter for daily news and actionable steps.

 - Reference this document compiled by Sarah Sophie Flicker and Alyssa Klein for further anti-racism resources.

 - Share consciously.
 In an age where every person has a sphere of influence, it is important to use our platforms to advocate for what we believe is right.
 By sharing educational resources through your social media outlets, you educate others who may not have access to the information you do.
 Sharing actionable steps is just as important as sharing condolences, as it moves the needle and not just the conversation.
 An important note: when sharing sensitive content that could be triggering, add a trigger warning first.

 - Vote.
 Educate yourself on the politicians running for positions of power regionally and nationally.
-Seek out politicians whose policies support putting an end to police brutality, advocating against environmental racism in your community, and addressing biases in the criminal justice system.
+Support politicians who work to end police brutality, advocate against environmental racism, and address biases in the criminal justice system.
 The more we the people stand our ground, the more the system has to shift to fit us.

 - Sign petitions.
 We have seen great power in numbers when we rally together to sign petitions and share them throughout our communities.
-In May 2020, we saw how a petition helped open an investigation into the three men who shot and killed Ahmaud Arbery in Glynn County, Georgia, which successfully led to a scheduled hearing on June 4th.
+In May 2020, a petition helped open an investigation of the three men who killed Ahmaud Arbery in Glynn County, Georgia.
 The few minutes it takes to sign your name in support of these causes could lead to justice.